hellypatel103/Weather-Forecast-Application/README.md

 # Weather-Forecast-Application
-Weather App fetches data from weather API and display various information related to entered location.
+Weather App fetches data from openweathermap API and display various information related to entered location.
 Use of amazing animations for background according to weather change or sunset/Sunrise timing.

 # Overview